 Open an already existing or new page, with tagDiv Composer, our front-end page-builder, and add an image as the row’s background.
 Switch the row into a stretched one, so the image spans across the entire screen.
 Then add either a Page Title or a Column Title element.
 Choose a bold or display typeface and then increase its size.

 The next thing you want to do is to add an Inline Text or Column Text element.
 Describe the purpose of this page with the block and then choose a sans serif font to pair perfectly with the one from before.
-For more information about pairing fonts together, see our other article here.
+For more information about pairing fonts together, see our complete guide on typography.

 Now all you want to do is make the description’s font size smaller, and you’re done.
 This is the simplest way to get a minimalist design.